DeepWear: Adaptive Local Offloading for On-Wearable Deep Learning

-As evaluated previously, \framework can dynamically select the best partition point at least no worse than the wearable-only and the handheld-only approaches at most times.
-But \framework may have higher latency or energy consumption compared to the optimal one between the wearable-only and the handheld-only, since \framework incurs computation overhead to execute our partition algorithm.
-However, this overhead is a bit trivial compared to the original processing time \& energy.
-As we have measured for all 8 popular DL models under different combination of contexts, the incurred overhead contributes to the overall performance of \framework ranging from 0.49\% (\emph{Inception}) to 4.21\% (\emph{TextRNN}), which is not too significant.
-The reasons of such low overhead is multifolded.
+\mysubsection{System Overhead} \framework incurs the computation overhead of executing the partition algorithm (Section~\ref{sec:decision}).
+We have measured all 8 DL models under different configurations.
+The incurred overhead in terms of the fraction of latency is low, ranging from 0.49\% (\emph{GoogLeNet}) to 4.21\% (\emph{TextRNN}).
+The reason for such low overhead is multifold.
 First, our heuristic-based algorithm, as presented in Section~\ref{sec:decision}, can reduce the computation complexity to almost $\mathcal{O}(n)$, where n is the number of DL model nodes.
 Second, the original DL computation is already heavy-load, making the overhead relatively trivial.

-Another energy overhead comes from our \emph{System Profiler}, which needs to periodically profile the processor status and Bluetooth bandwidth.
-We measure this overhead for 1 hour with a default triggered frequency of every 5 minutes, and the result turns out to be small compared to the energy saving achieved by \framework (5.2\% for \emph{MobileNet}).
-This overhead can be further improved by triggering this profiler only when \framework-integrated apps are opened and DL models are loaded.